hoholyin/AttendanceBot/README.md

 # AttendanceBot

-A simple Telegram bot to allow students to take their own attendance during lessons
+A Telegram bot to allow students to take their own attendance during lessons
 ![Screenshot](/resources/screenshot.png)